rails/rails/actioncable/README.md

 support, which means you can use all your regular Rails models with no problems as long as you haven’t committed any thread-safety sins.

-But this also means that Action Cable needs to run in its own server process.
-So you'll have one set of server processes for your normal web work, and another set of server processes for the Action Cable.

 The Action Cable server does _not_ need to be a multi-threaded application server.
-This is because Action Cable uses the [Rack socket hijacking API](http://old.blog.phusion.nl/2013/01/23/the-new-rack-socket-hijacking-api/) to take over control of connections from the application server.
+This is because Action Cable uses the [Rack socket hijacking API](http://www.rubydoc.info/github/rack/rack/file/SPEC#Hijacking) to take over control of connections from the application server.
 Action Cable then manages connections internally, in a multithreaded manner, regardless of whether the application server is multi-threaded or not.
 So Action Cable works